huggingface/blog/deep-rl-q.md

 <figure class="image table text-center m-0 w-full">
   <img src="assets/69_deep_rl_q/Q-function.jpg" alt="Q-function"/>
+  <figcaption>Given a state and action, our Q Function outputs a state-action value (also called Q-value)</figcaption>
 </figure>

-Given a state and action, our Q Function outputs a state-action value (also called Q-value)

 The **Q comes from "the Quality" of that action at that state.**